tajwarfarhan48/iot-device-classification/README.md

 # Intro

 A set of IoT-device classifiers that can detect the type of an IoT device based on link-level network traffic.
 This code was written for a research paper which was presented at ICISSP (International Conference on Information Systems Security and Privacy) 2024 in Rome, Italy.
+Our novel contribution was the use of LLMs in conjunction with traditional ML models for this type of task.

 The paper uses two primary datasets:
 1. UNSW - A dataset of 900,000+ IoT devices by the University of New South Wales (UNSW)